I received an interesting inquiry recently from a woman who wanted to know the meaning of the terms "morning stars" and "evening stars."

 The next planet due to come into view will be Mars, which rises soon after 12:30 a.m. local time and is crossing the southern meridian by sunrise.
 So, the Red Planet must be a morning star.

 With Mercury and Venus, there is never such ambiguity, as they are never very far from the sun in the sky.
 In fact, in the pre-Christian era, both of these planets had dual identities — two names — as initially, it was not realized that they alternately appeared on one side of the sun and then on the other.
 Mercury was called Apollo when it shone as a morning star, and was called Mercury when it appeared in the evening sky.
 Venus was Phosphorus in the morning and Hesperus in the evening.
-We can thank Pythagoras around the 5th century B.C. for pointing out that Hesperus and Phosphorus were really one in the same.
+We can thank Pythagoras around the 5th century B.C. for pointing out that Hesperus and Phosphorus were really one and the same.

 Because they orbit the sun more closely than Earth does, Mercury and Venus are called "inferior" planets.
 Elongation refers to the angle between the sun and a planet, as seen from Earth.
 In general, when Mercury or Venus has a western elongation from the sun, it is a morning star; with an eastern elongation, it is an evening star.